sunjaehi/sunjaehi/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning
-- 🖥️ I want to work as a developer
 - 📫 How to reach me: @sunjaehi

 **I've used**